 Brief History of the Wangiri Blockchain Pilot

 The prototype solution was demonstrated at the RAG conferences in Bonn and Toronto during June 2019.
 A wide number of parties expressed interest in taking part in a proof of concept or pilot.
 The pilot would involve an agreed consortium of CSPs and other interested vendors being granted access to the blockchain solution, and creating a distributed ledger of wangiri numbering data, using their local wangiri blacklist data, which all members in the consortium would benefit from using during the pilot phase.
 The pilot phase started in August 2019.

 Pilot Success Criteria

-The pilot intends to achieve the following outcomes:
+The pilot intended to achieve the following outcomes:

 - Creation of a consortium of CSPs and vendors who would contribute collectively to the creation of a global ledger of wangiri fraud numbering information.